bpi/bhq_translation/chatter.md

 The sentences should be able to be joined together with the other speakers to sound like a natural conversation.
 You might want to show your voice actors the English version first so they get an idea of the tone they should use when recording the sentences.

 ### Text keys
 These two text keys are also needed.
-You have already translated them.

     aud_chatter_who_blank
     aud_chatter_which_is_true_of_blank